UIW Health Services Notice of Privacy

 CHANGES TO THIS NOTICE

 We reserve the right to change our practices and to make the new provisions effective for all PHI we maintain.
 Should our information practices change, we will post the amended Notice of Privacy Practices in our office and on our website.
-You may request that a copy be provided to you by contacting UIWSOM Health Services.
+You may request that a copy be provided to you by contacting UIW Health Services.
 See contact information below.

 Breach of Information